 Q: Is a Tower Fan better for Cooling than a Floor Fan?

-A: Tower Fan is better for cooling than a Standard Floor Fan for most rooms.
-Floor fans tend to blow air 2 feet or lower, whereas a Tower Fan can blow air 4′-0 above the floor, accommodating the height of normal seating or sleeping.
+A Tower Fan is better for cooling than a Standard Floor Fan for most rooms.
+Floor fans tend to blow air 2 feet or lower, whereas a Tower Fan can blow air 4′-0 above the floor, accommodating the height of regular seating or sleeping.

 Q: Which is Better, a Tower Fan or a Pedestal Fan?

-A: Pedestal fans are ideal for cooling large garages, basements, or warehouses.
+Pedestal fans are ideal for cooling large garages, basements, or warehouses.
 But they are also very loud.
-Oscillating Tower Fans are much less powerful but quiet and designed for optimal use in living and bedrooms.
+Oscillating tower fans are much less powerful but quiet and designed for optimal use in living rooms and bedrooms.

 Q: How Does a “Bladeless Fan” Work?